p-strusiewiczsurmacki-mobica/kube-vip/docs/control-plane/index.md

 A new flag `--address` is introduced to support using a DNS record as the control plane endpoint. `kube-vip` will do a dns lookup to retrieve the IP for the DNS record, and use that IP as the VIP.
 An `dnsUpdater` periodically checks and updates the system if IP changes for the DNS record.

+#### DualStack DNS Support

+A new flag `--dnsMode` is introduced to enable users to select what kind of IP address should be returned by DNS lookup.
+Four values are supported:

+- `first` - DNS lookup will return first IP address (default)
+- `ipv4` - first available IPv4 address will be returned
+- `ipv6` - first IPv6 will be returned
+- `dual` - addresses will be returned as string formatted as `IPv4,IPv6`

 ### Dynamic DNS Support (added in 0.2.1)

 `kube-vip` was also updated to support DHCP + [Dynamic DNS](https://en.wikipedia.org/wiki/Dynamic_DNS), for the use case where it's not able to reserve a static IP for the control plane endpoint.